-Based on the results of this test program, a re-test is not required.
-Subsequent emissions testing on the engine will be performed:
+Based on the results of this test program, a re-test is not immediately required.
+Subsequent emissions testing of the engine will be performed:

-• Every 8,760 engine-operating hours or 3 years (2023), whichever is first, thereafter to evaluate compliance with NO_x, CO, and VOC emission limits in 40 CFR Part 60, Subpart JJJJ and the ROP.
-The service meter indicated 76 hours of operation after the conclusion of the compliance test.
+• Every 8,760 engine-operating hours or 3 years (2026), whichever is first, thereafter, to evaluate compliance with NO_x, CO, and VOC emission limits in 40 CFR Part 60, Subpart JJJJ and the ROP.
+The service meter indicated 424 hours of operation at the conclusion of the compliance test.